shinehome888-commits/KS1-Alkebulan-Pay/README.md

 ## ❤️ One Love.
 One Mission.

-Built with care in Ghana, for Africa.
+Built with care in Ghana, for Alkebulan (Africa).
 By **Shine Jones** • Founder, KS1EGF

 > “Technology should serve people — not the other way around.”